careyjames/remote-it-help-site/_posts/2025-05-26-it-problem-solving-scientific-method.md

 ---
 layout: post
 title: "IT Problem-Solving Meets the Scientific Method"
-date: 2025-05-26 # Or your desired publication date
+date: 2025-05-26
 author: Carey Balboa
-categories: [Consulting, Troubleshooting, Methodology] # Optional categories
+categories: [Consulting, Troubleshooting, Methodology]
-tags: [scientific method, IT consulting, problem solving, tech support] # Optional tags
+tags: [scientific method, IT consulting, problem solving, tech support]
+image: /assets/images/it-problem-solving-scientific-method.webp
+description: "Discover Carey Balboa's scientific, evidence-based method for IT consulting and complex problem-solving, ensuring reliable and effective tech solutions."
 ---

 In my IT consulting work, my PhD clients have always told me that I naturally follow a process like the scientific method when solving complex technical problems.
 I may not wear a lab coat, but the way I tackle IT issues is essentially scientific.
 By approaching problems in a structured, evidence-based way, I ensure that solutions are reliable and not just based on hunches.
 Below, I explain how each stage of the classic scientific method translates into my IT troubleshooting approach, with a few personal tweaks for the consulting world.